dschonholtz/NuxtPersonalWebsite/content/articles/About.md

   alt: Doug's Pic
 ---

 I really want to do things I find exciting.
 I want to do them well.
-I don't want to be depressed or bored and I want to surround myself with others that fill their life with the same excitement.
+I don't want to be depressed or bored and I want to surround myself with others that fill their life with the same excited energy.

-This blog is about being productive and how I am keeping the demons at bay along with what is exciting to me.
-I find life hacking, machine learning and building things to fill that need for me.
+This blog is about being productive and how I am keeping the demons at bay along with what I am working on.
+I find life hacking, machine learning and building things to normally fill that need.

 I hope this inspires at least one other person to do whatever excites them.